Memberships Experts Shop Join Now Login

 A less common form of posterior wall Prolapse that occurs in the upper portion is when the part of the small intestine protrudes into the upper vaginal canal.
 This historically was referred to as an 'enterocele.'

-We can’t say this enough - if you are experiencing any symptoms of prolapse, please don’t self-diagnose.
-Get support from a qualified pelvic health physiotherapist, obstetriican or gynaecologist.
-You can see our list of Pelvic Helath Physiotherapists throughout Australia here.
+We can’t say this enough—if you are experiencing any symptoms of prolapse, please don’t self-diagnose.
+Get support from a qualified pelvic health physiotherapist, obstetrician, or gynaecologist.
+You can see our list of Pelvic Health Physiotherapists throughout Australia here.

 Prolapse Stages